Naturhistoriska/NRM-DNA-lab/doc/github/README.md

 ## More robust version

-(Given that we are up-to-date on branch `main`), create a "working" branch
+(Given that we are up-to-date on branch `main`), start by creating a "working" branch

     $ git checkout -b feature/mywork